 With regard to the outlook, Japan's economic activity will remain more or less flat for the time being.
-After that, the economy is expected to return to a moderate recovery path as the pace of recovery in overseas economies picks up, led by emerging and commodity-exporting economies, and reconstruction-related demand after the earthquake disaster gradually materializes.
+After that, the economy is expected to return to a moderate recovery path as the pace of recovery in overseas economies picks up, led by emerging and commodity-exporting economies, and reconstruction-related demand after the earthquake disaster gradually strengthens.

 Exports and production are expected to remain more or less flat for the time being and increase moderately thereafter, mainly reflecting a pick-up in the pace of recovery in overseas economies.
 Business fixed investment is projected to continue a moderate increasing trend, partly due to efforts by firms to restore and reconstruct disaster-stricken facilities, although it will be affected by the slowdown in overseas economies for the time being.
 Housing investment and public investment are expected to increase gradually, mainly due to the materialization of reconstruction-related demand.
-Private consumption is expected to remain firm.
+Private consumption is expected to remain firm as the employment situation gradually heads toward improvement.

-1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on January 23 and 24, 2012.
+1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on February 13 and 14, 2012.

-On the price front, the three-month rate of change in domestic corporate goods prices shows that they have been somewhat weak, mainly due to the earlier decline in international commodity prices.
+On the price front, the three-month rate of change in domestic corporate goods prices has been more or less flat, reflecting movements in international commodity prices.
 The year-on-year rate of change in consumer prices (all items less fresh food) is currently around 0 percent.